sasirekha1234/Router1X3/README.md

 The Router 1x3 is a digital design that:

- or Routes packets from one input port to three output ports or Uses FIFOs for output buffering (16x9 bits each) or Implements parity checking for error detection or Features a FSM-based control system
+ - Routes packets from one input port to three output ports
+ - Uses FIFOs for output buffering (16x9 bits each)
+ - Implements parity checking for error detection
+ -  Features a FSM-based control system

 # Architecture
 # RTL Block Diagram